Mary Poppins Returns

-Emily Blunt is hypnotically charming in the year's sweetest surprise—a big-hearted contact high.
+Emily Blunt is hypnotically charming in the year's sweetest surprise - a big-hearted cinematic high.

-And still, even though this is a treat for audiences of a certain age, flashes of modernity sneak through in Emily Blunt’s side-eye wink of a starring turn, purring through her impeccable pronunciation.
-“One never discusses a woman’s age,” she snaps at the mystified now-grown-up family she all but re-adopts as her new personal project when, a generation later, her nannying is needed.
-Mary’s umbrella-assisted descent from the heavens is a stand-up-and-cheer moment (as is a fleet-footed cameo by 92-year-old Dick Van Dyke), but there’s a deeper satisfaction in the songcraft that gives a thirtysomething Michael Banks (Ben Whishaw) the quiet, McCartney–esque “A Conversation,” pitched amid his grief and loneliness.
-He's a widower.
+Even though this is a treat for Poppins fans of a certain age, flashes of modernity sneak through in Emily Blunt’s knowing nanny, purring through her impeccable pronunciation.
+‘One never discusses a woman’s age,’ she snaps at the mystified now-grown-up family she all but re-adopts as her new personal project when, a generation later, her nannying is needed again.
+Mary’s umbrella-assisted descent from the heavens is a stand-up-and-cheer moment (as is a fleet-footed cameo by that original cock-er-nee, Dick Van Dyke), but there’s a deeper satisfaction in the songcraft that gives a thirtysomething Michael Banks (Ben Whishaw) the quiet, McCartney-esque ‘A Conversation’, pitched amid his grief and loneliness.

-That is to say, there are kids in this update (a trio of relentlessly upbeat adorables) but they’re incidental to the real kids: lost adults who can’t get a handle on life’s realities.
-Like the 1964 landmark, the new movie vibrates with economic anxiety—this time, the threat comes from house repossession and homelessness.
+That is to say, there are kids in this update (a trio of relentlessly upbeat adorables) but they’re incidental to the real kids – lost adults who can get a handle on life’s cruel realities.
+Like the 1964 film, ‘Mary Poppins Returns’ vibrates with economic anxiety: This time, house repossession and homelessness.
 It won’t take the wide-eyed presence of Hamilton’s Lin-Manuel Miranda (or a scene-stealing Meryl Streep as Mary’s vaguely Eastern European cousin, Topsy) to put you in mind of Brexit tensions or America’s own xenophobic moment.